-futhark-repl(1), futhark-test(1)
+futhark-run, futhark-test

 futhark-test

 futhark test [options...] infiles...

 This tool is used to test Futhark programs based on input/output datasets.
 If a directory is given, all contained files with a .fut extension are considered.

 A Futhark test program is an ordinary Futhark program, with at least one test block describing input/output test cases and possibly other options.
 A test block consists of commented-out text with the following overall format: